Coarse Personalization

-In terms of the notation in Section \ref{sec:Model}, profits are $\text{R}_{i}$, spending levels are $Y_{i}$, and promotion costs are $c_{d}(t_{i,d})$ where $t_{i,d}$ is treatment issued to consumer $i$ that is non-zero in dimension $d$.
-We only observe profits after $28$ days for each consumer and can back out the spending level after $28$ days by imposing structure on the firm's costs.
-The firm's expected returns or expected profits for individual $i$ assigned treatment $t_{i,d}$ that is non-zero in dimension $d$ is
+Following Section \ref{sec:Model}'s notation, profits are $\text{R}_{i}$, spending levels are $Y_{i}$, and promotion costs are $c_{d}(t_{i,d})$, where $t_{i,d}$ is the treatment issued to consumer $i$ that is nonzero in dimension $d$.
+We only observe profits after $28$ days for each consumer but we can recover spending levels by imposing structure on the firm's costs.
+The firm's expected returns, or expected profits, for individual $i$ assigned treatment $t_{i,d}$ that is nonzero in dimension $d$ is

-We define the cost of the dollar amount off promotion to the firm to be the dollar amount itself.
-For the percentage off promotion, the firm expects the promotion cost for consumer $i$ to be the percentage off times the average promotion spending on an order by the consumer over the last $365$ days before treatment.
-These cost assumptions are similar to what the firm incurs in practice.
-We then construct the firm's expected cost for offering consumer $i$ a percentage promotion to be
+We define the cost of the dollar off promotion as the dollar amount itself.
+For the percentage off promotion, the costs for consumer $i$ are the percentage off times the customer's average promotional spending on an order over the last year.
+The cost of the promotions are